minio/docs/source/includes/facts-versioning.rst

 .. start-versions-desc

-*Optional* Directs |command| to operate on all object versions that exist in the bucket.
+Directs |command| to operate on all object versions that exist in the bucket.

 |versions| requires that the specified |alias| be an S3-compatible service